Karavil/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  ReactJS is a library that focuses on simplifying and compartmantelizing parts of your website.
+ReactJS also allows dynamic   rendering through states, and this is enabled by writing code in JSX (which is then converted to HTML).

 - [ ] What does it mean to _think_ in react?

   Thinking in react consists of planning your website around components and states.